 With older drivers, they have a bit of history.
 Whether they’ve kept a clean record, have had multiple accidents, or have acquired a DUI, insurance companies can gauge how to assess them.
 However, when you’re just starting off, in the case of teenagers, you have an unproven record and are seen as a liability.

-Young drivers tend to be on the less experienced side.
+Research validates that young drivers tend to be on the less experienced side.
 Older drivers are more experienced and, on average, make more timely decisions that can prevent collisions.
 Younger drivers haven’t had the chance to develop these skillsets and are thus more susceptible to collisions.
 That’s why insurance companies tend to spike up rates, assuming that young drivers will get into collisions.

 Automobile insurance companies take facts into account when writing premiums for younger drivers.

 For example, most accidents involving a crash related to distracted behavior occur by teens.
 Distracted driving can take many forms including eating and drinking, searching for an object while in a vehicle, and in its most notorious form, texting or using a cellphone.